wenyang/azureml-v2-preview/docs/overview/setup.rst

 **If needed**, add your subscription to the allow list (the following must be executed from a bash terminal):

 .. note::
+    External users please contact your microsoft account team for onboarding.

+    This self registration script is for microsoft tenant (one-time operation per subscription).
-    This is a **one-time operation per subscription** only required during private preview.
-Onboarding will take **around 10 minutes.** Once onboarded, running the CURL command will result in a state of "Registered."
+    This will take **around 10 minutes.** Once onboarded, running the CURL command will result in a state of "Registered."

 .. code-block:: console